dmitry-grechko/waycore-knowledge/README.md

 knowledge to be useful in the field**.
 Instead of every project independently collecting, parsing, and indexing survival manuals, we provide:

-1. **Curated Sources** - 28 public domain documents covering survival, navigation, first aid, plants, knots, weather, communications, shelter, and hunting
+1. **Curated Sources** - 88 documents covering survival, tactical, medical, navigation, NBC preparedness, and more
 2. **Pre-built Index** - SQLite + vector embeddings ready for semantic search
 3. **Automated Pipeline** - GitHub Actions rebuilds the index when sources change